 If your husband sleeps very heavily, it might be better to keep your baby between yourself and some piece of furniture or the wall rather than between the two of you (if possible).

 Older siblings should also not sleep in the family bed close to the infant.
 Keep the children at different sides of the adults.
 Older children (>2 years or so) can sleep together without any large risks.

 A large enough bed

 Only co-sleep with your baby if your bed is large enough to provide room for both of you.
 Ideally, you move away from your baby a bit during the night, both for safety reasons, to improve your sleep and to not make your baby completely dependent on your body contact for sleeping.

 Alternatives to the true family bed

 Another option is to use a snuggle nest or something similar.
 I tried that in hospital when my baby was newborn and it was quite good.
-The baby was placed in the nest beside me in my bed.
-Since the baby was slightly elevated and protected by the nest's soft rails, there was really no risk that I would hurt him.
+The are not very expensive and can be a great way to co-sleep with some added safety and comfort.
+For example, this bestseller at Amazon is a great option.
+(Opens in new window) The baby was placed in the nest beside me in my bed.
+Since the baby was slightly elevated and protected by the nest’s soft rails, there was really no risk that I would hurt him.

-Remember though that breastfeeding will be slightly less convenient with a snuggle nest or sidecar arrangement, since you'll have to lift your baby.
-With true co-sleeping, you just pop out the nipple and get started. :-)
+Remember that breastfeeding will be slightly less convenient with a snuggle nest or sidecar arrangement, since you’ll have to lift your baby.
+With true co-sleeping, you just pop out the nipple and get started. 🙂